 FIND NATIVE LANGUAGE TEACHERS ONLINE on italki

-Par Epop — Travail personnel, Domaine public
+Par Epop Travail personnel Domaine public

 essential part of viticulture.
 American rootstocks immune to Phylloxera have been imported for this purpose, and a wide selection is now available.
 Most of these are, in fact, based on three original American Phylloxera-resistant varieties, namely Vitis Riparia (riverbank vine), Vitis Rupestris (rock mountain vine), and Vitus Belandieri (Texan vine).